nicolo-tellini/LRSDAY-Patch/INSTRUCTIONS_SUSE_BASED_OS.md

 ——

 ### Step 1: PRE-installation
 The following dependecies have been tested on a virgin virtual copy of OpenSUSE Leap 15.4.
 They represent the minimum indispensable dependecies to successfully install the pipeline.
-Please, consider if you want to change the repositories to fit with your Leap version.
+Please, consider if you want to change the repositories according with your Leap version.
 In order to complete the installation of **LRSDAY** install the following packages:

 ```